The Seven Day Solo Meal Planner on Google Sheets.

 Here's what's in the layout:

-Plan & Shop page:
+Plan & Shop Page:

 - Eleven Steps to Plan & Prep checklist (serves as a guide).